 Crafted from Grapes that Naturally call Santa Barbara Home

-As long as my cousins and I insisted on playing hide-and-seek among the precious Grand Crû Bordeaux and Première Crû Burgundy in my grandfather’s wine cellar near Brussels in Belgium, my grandfather made sure that we appreciated the quality of the wines housed in our playground.
+As long as my cousins and I insisted on playing hide-and-seek among the precious Grand Crû Bordeaux and Première Crû Burgundy in my grandfather’s extensive wine cellar near Brussels in Belgium, my grandfather made sure that we appreciated the quality of the wines housed in our playground.
+He often opened bottles for our education.
 We tasted the wines and we talked about them.
-My appreciation for wine was rooted in my grandparents’ home, where wine was simply considered a wonderful beverage to be enjoyed with a meal.
+My enthusiasm for wine was very obviously rooted in my grandparents’ home where wine was simply considered a wonderful beverage to be enjoyed with a meal.

 I hope that you enjoy my wines.

-À votre santé
+À votre santé,